 - 15 Maintenance Points for renewal of the BOC credential

 - 15 Professional Development Hours (PDHs) for PE’s

 - 15 GBCI Continuing Education Hours (CEs) for LEED AP’s

 - 15 Continuing Professional Development (CPDs) for BOMI graduates

 The History of Building Re-Tuning

-Building Re-Tuning was originally developed by Pacific Northwest National Laboratory (PNNL) with the support of the State of Washington in order to address widespread energy waste in commercial HVAC systems.
-The CUNY BP Lab has been working with PNNL since 2011 to help expand BRT in the NYC market through trainings, curriculum expansion, and technical support.
+Building Re-Tuning was originally developed by the Pacific Northwest National Laboratory (PNNL) with the support of the State of Washington in order to address widespread energy waste in commercial HVAC systems.
+The CUNY BPL has been working with PNNL since 2011 to help expand BRT in the NYC market through trainings, curriculum expansion, and technical support.
 Visit PNNL’s Retuning website.

 BRT is gaining traction in the national market as well – BOMA International is actively supporting and promoting BRT training for its membership, and BRT is an integral part of the federal Better Buildings Alliance/Better Buildings Challenge, an initiative to promote best-in-class energy efficiency practices among market leaders in the commercial and institutional real estate sectors.
 Interested in learning more?
 Visit the DOE’s Better Buildings Alliance page or further information about BOMA’s Re-Tuning activities.